gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

 * Two phases: training phase(consists only of storing the feature vectors and class labels of the training samples) and classification phases(k is a user-defined constant, and an unlabeled vector (a query) is classified by assigning the label which is most frequent among the k training samples nearest to that query point.)
 * Choosing the optimal value for K is best done by first inspecting the data; generally, a large k value is more precise as it reduces the overall noise; Historically, the optimal k is between 3- 10
 * Two drawbacks: performance, distance metric
-* No feature selection and training necessary; sacles well with large number of classes; mostly, more accurate than R0cchio
+* No feature selection and training necessary; sacles well with large number of classes; mostly, more accurate than Rocchio
+* For binary choice problems choose k odd, to avoid tied votes

 ### Voroni Diagram

-* Define: A Voronoi diagram is a partitioning of a plane into regions based on distance to points in a specific subset of the plane
+* Define: A Voronoi diagram is a partitioning of a plane into regions based on distance to points in a specific subset of the plane.
+1nn

 ## 10. Click Fraud & Legal Issue(not required)